erincetin/chaos-repo/README.md

 ## Horseshoe Map

 Horseshoe map is another chaotic map.
 It is like squashing a dough in two, and repeating the process.
-I took 1000 points between
+I took 1000 points starting from 1.

 <div style="display: flex; justify-content: space-between;">
     <div>